What it takes to create a powerful company culture at a distance

 I think, as I said, the culture at Gymshark is so important and the legacy for Gymshark is really important.
 And I suppose one thing that I'd like to think we will do more of that will make a positive impact is the BAME agenda.
 I’ve started to realise how deeply ingrained in society this is.
 And I think as an organisation, Gymshark are in a position where we have such an impact on our external community, in a positive way that we really need to walk the talk, and do that internally as well.

 Want to find out more about Dave’s professional journey, what it takes to maintain a powerful company culture and drive forward people performance for a business of unicorn status?
-You can access the full transcript, here, and listen to the full episode of Episode 2 of The OpenBlend Podcast over at Apple Podcasts, Spotify and Google Podcasts.
+You can llisten to the full episode of Episode 2 of The OpenBlend Podcast over at Apple Podcasts, Spotify and Google Podcasts.

-If you feel inspired or motivated by The OpenBlend Podcast, you want to appear as a guest, or you have something to say on the importance of employee wellbeing, smart objectives or work life balance, contact us on firstname.lastname@example.org or leave a review.
+Do you feel inspired or motivated by The OpenBlend Podcast, or you want to appear as a guest, contact us on email@example.com or leave a review.
 We are always keen to hear your thoughts on how we can make The OpenBlend Podcast the number one resource for people leaders and HR innovators looking to make a change.